The Public-Private Partnership Law Review: USA

 Bidding and award procedure

-i Expressions of interest
+i Expressions of interest and request for qualifications

 ii Requests for proposals and unsolicited proposals